acntech/microservice-patterns/communication-patterns/messaging/README.md

 # Messaging
-This example explores the use of asynchronous messaging over JMS.
+This example explores the use of asynchronous messaging over AMQP.